Skip to content

 • Mindfulness for Health

-Our Mindfulness based treatments are designed to introduce new ways of relating to difficulties in our lives, whether these are symptoms of Depression or difficulties that can arise when living with a long-term condition.
+Our mindfulness-based treatments are designed to introduce new ways of relating to difficulties in our lives, whether these are symptoms of depression or difficulties that can arise when living with a long-term condition.

 What happens in a Mindfulness group?

-The groups run over 8 weeks.
+The groups run over eight weeks.

-You don’t need experience of using online platforms, just a reliable internet connection.
+Currently, our mindfulness sessions are held online, meaning we meet every week in a private online meeting.
+You don’t need any experience of using online platforms, only a reliable internet connection.

-Each session is structured and will include:
+Each session is structured to provide you with effective mindfulness practices and will include:

 • Learning together around a relevant theme